krasserm/perceiver-io/docs/training-examples.md

 ## Overview

-Training examples are provided as executable Python and shell scripts in [examples/training](../examples/training).
+[Training examples](../examples/training) are provided as executable Python scripts (`train.py`) and shell scripts (`train.sh`).
 They are tested on a machine with 4 RTX 3080ti GPUs (12 GB memory each).
 You'll need to adjust some settings (GPU count, batch size, ...) for running them on a different hardware configuration.
 Furthermore, I didn't really tune these examples, so you'll likely get better results with a bit of experimentation.
+For [dataset preprocessing](dataset-preproc.md) some training examples also provide a `prep.sh` script.

 ## Training checkpoints

 Some training examples depend on checkpoints produced by other examples.
-Default checkpoint paths used in the training scripts refer to existing [training checkpoints](pretrained-models.md#training-checkpoints) which can be downloaded to a local `logs` directory with:
+Default checkpoint paths used in the training scripts refer to existing [training checkpoints](https://martin-krasser.com/perceiver/logs-0.8.0/) which can be downloaded to a local `logs` directory with:

 ```shell
 bash examples/training/download_checkpoints.sh logs